-Many social analytics tools work in real-time, so if you can plan ahead and set up tracking before your campaign begins (and well before your report is due), it will be much easier to access the data you need later.
+Many social media measurement tools work in real time, so if you can plan ahead and set up tracking before your campaign begins (and well before your report is due), it’ll be much easier to access the data you need later.

 On Twitter, for example, accessing tweets that are more than a few days old is very expensive, difficult, and far less reliable than collecting and archiving them in real time.
 When possible, set up your measurement tools before your campaign begins.

 The fourth step of creating an impactful social media campaign is to focus on tracking its performance.
 This is where you evaluate how your campaign is performing against the goals and key performance indicators (KPIs) you established at the outset.
 Using these KPI benchmarks as a guide for future campaigns and sharing these insights with relevant stakeholders is crucial.
 Two important questions to nail down are: